 Being Imaginative and Expressive

-Our Topic is called Once Upon a Time
+Our Topic is called Spring Time (What happens in Spring)

 We will start the topic with a special event known as a hook into our topic.
-The children will have a chance to play detectives and explore a traditional tale role play crime scene.
-The scene will give children clues to investigate the title of our new Talk 4 Writing story this term The Three Little Pigs.
+The children will have a explore a role play vegetable patch.
+The scene will give children clues to the title of our new Talk 4 Writing story this term.
+Our key text is The Enormous Turnip.

-Our key vocabulary for our topic this half term is: : beginning / middle / end / character / setting / problem / resolution
+Our key vocabulary for our topic this half term is: seeds / bulbs / soil / watering can / water / pot / trowel / fork / rake / gloves

 We will develop our listening skills by listening to others in lots of different situations.
 We will listen to other - one to one, in groups and as a whole class.